Conveniently located close to the Edge Hill Hub

 The Watson Headache Approach was developed by Australian physiotherapist Dr Dean Watson (PHD), of the Watson Headache Institute.
 It is a manual therapy approach that has been scientifically validated to reduce brainstem sensitivity – the underlying cause of many headache and migraine conditions.

-At Cairns headache and migraine clinic ( powered by Proactive Physiotherapy) most of our practitioners are trained in the Watson Headache Approach, this is the only hands-on technique developed specifically for headache and migraine, and through research is now indicated in nausea and vomiting disorders, as well as vestibular migraine and PPPD.
-It is the only manual technique with research supporting its ability to treat the underlying problem in primary headache: an overactive brainstem.
+At the Cairns Headache and Migraine Clinic (powered by Proactive Physiotherapy), most of our practitioners are trained in the Watson Headache Approach.
+This hands-on technique is designed specifically for headache and migraine management, and contemporary research indicates its utility in supporting the management of nausea and vomiting disorders, as well as vestibular migraine and PPPD.
+It is a manual technique supported by clinical research examining its role in addressing brainstem sensitivity associated with primary headache.

 What this means for you is the approach is: